aviaviavi/homepage/posts/2019-02-25-Some-Decent-Recipies.markdown

 ### Some recipes I like

-Some of these are just links to recipes online, others were taught to me or were recipe's I've adapted.
+Some of these are just links to recipes online, others I've been taught or adapted.
 For my own recipes, most of the seasonings don't have real measurements (yet), because I tend to just season by taste.
 I'm not yet sure what the "best" amounts are for a lot of it, but will be editing this periodically with more specific amounts and other recipes.

 ### 1. [Japanese Chicken Curry](https://www.justonecookbook.com/simple-chicken-curry/)